19hours/sg-statutes/Acts/Public Transport Council Act.md

 ### Establishment of Fuel Equalisation Fund

-22A\.—(1) Every person to whom a bus service operator’s licence or a licence under Part III of the Rapid Transit Systems Act (Cap.
+22A\.—(1) Every person to whom Class 1 bus service licence a licence under Part III of the Rapid Transit Systems Act (Cap.
 263A) has been granted shall —

 (a) establish and maintain a Fuel Equalisation Fund (referred to in this Part as the Fund) for the purpose of mitigating the effects of any increase in fuel price and electricity tariff; and